fabric-gateway-java/git-cheatsheet/ca-ci.md

 #### CI Process Flow

-As we trigger `fabric-ca-verify-x86_64` pipeline job for every gerrit patchset, we execute the tests in the below order
+As we trigger `fabric-ca-verify-x86_64` pipeline job for every gerrit patchset, we execute the tests in the below order.

 CleanEnvironment -- OutputEnvironment -- CloneRefSpec -- BasicChecks -- DocsBuild - Tests (Unit Test , FVT Tests) [VERIFY FLOW]
-                                                                                                (parallel)

 CleanEnvironment -- OutputEnvironment -- CloneRefSpec -- BasicChecks -- DocsBuild - Tests (E2E, Unit, FVT Tests) [Merge FLOW]
-                                                                                                (parallel)

 After the DocsBuild is passed, Jenkins Pipeline triggers Unit and FVT Tests parallel on two different nodes.
 After the tests are executed successfully it posts a Gerrit voting on the patchset.
 If DocsBuild fails, it send the result back to Gerrit patchset and it won't trigger the further builds.